davidcoallier/ey-docs/pages/monitoring-with-visualvm.md

 2. Use rvm to open a JRuby development environment in your local machine.

-3. Install the `engineyard` gem: gem install engineyard-visualvm
+3. Install the `engineyard-visualvm` gem: gem install engineyard-visualvm

 3. Type:
-        ey-visualvm start --environment environment_name where environment name is the name of the Engine Yard Cloud environment where you are running the JRuby application.
-For example, `ey-visualvm start --environment myenvironment`
+        ey-visualvm start --environment environment_name where `environment_name` is the name of the Engine Yard Cloud environment where you are running the JRuby application.
+For example,
+        ey-visualvm start --environment myenvironment

     You might be prompted for your Engine Yard account username and password.

-    This creates an SSH tunnel between your local machine and your deployed JRuby application.
-VisualVM automatically opens and you can inspect and monitor the application.
+    The ey-visualvm gem creates an SSH tunnel between your local machine and your deployed JRuby application.
+VisualVM automatically opens, and you can inspect and monitor the application.

 <h2 id="topic5"> More information</h2>